Festivals, Prayers & Services

-As far as we can tell, until the destruction of the Temple, the celebration of Purim was restricted to Babylonian Jewry; it was never popular with Jews in Galilee and Judea (and therefore was not a festival that Yeshua` and his followers would have celebrated).
-After the destruction of the Temple in 70 CE, Babylonian Jewish practice became the dominant strain, and as a result Purim and other Babylonian Jewish practises (such as the one-year Torah reading cycle) became the norm.
+As far as we can tell, until the destruction of the Temple, the celebration of Purim was restricted to Babylonian Jewry in Babylonia and Judea; it was never popular with Jews in the Galilee (and therefore was not a festival that Yeshua` and his followers would have celebrated).
+After the destruction of the Temple in 70 CE, Babylonian Jewish practice became the dominant strain, and as a result, Purim and other Babylonian Jewish practises (such as the one-year Torah reading cycle) became the norm.

 In Babylon, at this precise time of year, the Babylonians celebrated their New Year, the birthday of their king, and also the birthday of their principal god, Marduk.
 Marduk’s birthday was celebrated with feasting, outlandish costumes, and drinking to the point of unconsciousness.

 It should also be pointed out, that not once is ‘God’ mentioned anywhere in the book.
 Not only does it not mention the Holy Name, it also does not even mention ‘God’ – not once.
 Historians think that the probable reason for this, was that the Jewish writer of the story did not think it proper to mention the God of Israel, in a story that had such obvious pagan origins (at least, it was obvious at the time Esther was written in the 3rd century BCE).

 The character of King Ahasuerus is likely based on that of Xerxes the Great of Persia (reigned 486-465 BCE).
 His only wife during the whole of his reign was Amestris.
 He never had a wife called Vashti, nor a wife called Esther.
 In fact, there is no historical evidence that any of the events recounted in Esther actually happened.
 This is also a reason why we don’t celebrate it.